webix-hub/docs/data/mobile_calendar/recurring_events.md

 Enabling functionality
 --------------------

-By default, scheduler doesn't support recurring events.
-To enable such functionality you should use the following configuration property
+You can set a repetition period for events in the scheduler.
+For this purpose, you should enable the recurring events functionality, by means of using the following configuration property:

 **scheduler.config.recurring = true;**

-The files support all the existing functionality of the standard scheduler + recurring events.

 Once the recurring events are enabled, the "Edit form" starts looking like shown below:
 <br><br>
 <img src="mobile_scheduler/recurring_edit_form.png"/>
 <br><br>

-To set a single event with such a form, the user must choose the option **Never** in the **Repeat field**.
+To set a single event in this form, the user must choose the option **Never** in the **Repeat field**.
 <br><br>
 <img src="mobile_scheduler/recurring_repetition_type.png"/>
 <br><br>